PAEST-APP/FRONTEND/README.md

 # STUDENT JOURNEY TELECOS

-In this section you will be able to see our improvement incorporated inside the test environment provided by the enterprise.
-If you downoad this and execute ionic serve, you will see the project in your default browser and you will interact with the application.
+In this section you can see our new implementation incorporated inside the test environment provided by the enterprise.
+If you downoad this and execute ionic serve, you will see the project in your default browser and you will be able to interact with the application the same way a phone user would.